Israeli PM Netanyahu's party backs conscription law

 But some of Mr Netanyahu's coalition partners threatened to pull out if the exemptions ended.

-Military service is compulsory for most Israelis over the age of 18, with men serving three years and women two.'Positive incentives'
+Military service is compulsory for most Israelis over the age of 18, with men serving three years and women two.

 The Likud party backed the plan during its meeting in Jerusalem on Sunday.